Vladimir Build Guide by Kesu

 Champions that you have to be a little wary of

 You really won't have much trouble against Tristana, she's a weak champion early-mid game, arguably weaker than you.
 She just deserves a mention because she does have a healing reduction skill and you must be wary of that.
 The skill is Explosive Shot and lasts for 5 seconds.

 Same reason as above.
 Her healing reduction is irritating, but really shouldn't give you any trouble.
-She has to use both her Sinister Steel and Bouncing Blades in order to give you a healing reduction debuff, it too, lasts for 5 seconds.
+She has to use both her Preparation and Bouncing Blades in order to give you a healing reduction debuff, it too, lasts for 5 seconds.